imzqqq/chat/website/spec/content/appendices.md

 #### User Identifiers

-Users within Chat are uniquely identified by their Chat user ID.
+Users within Matrix are uniquely identified by their Matrix user ID.
 The user ID is namespaced to the homeserver which allocated the account and has the form: